 My Music Matters is a weekly intimate chat with an artist, academic, music industry insider, and/or influencer that explores their career, personal perspective of the industry, and why the music that’s important to them matters to us all.

-Brooklyn-born multi-instrumentalist Hubby Jenkins joins us for our next My Music Matters Artist Chat Wednesday, Oct.
-21 at 5PM CST/6PM EST. Jenkins’ mastery of country blues, fiddle, banjo, ragtime, and traditional jazz made him an integral part of the GRAMMY Award-winning Carolina Chocolate Drops, and he continues to tour with former CCD bandmate, Rhiannon Giddens.
-Tune is as we go live for a one-on-one conversation with this versatile artist.
+Brooklyn-born multi-instrumentalist Hubby Jenkins joined us for a My Music Matters Artist Chat.
+Jenkins’ mastery of country blues, fiddle, banjo, ragtime, and traditional jazz made him an integral part of the GRAMMY Award-winning Carolina Chocolate Drops, and he continues to tour with former CCD bandmate, Rhiannon Giddens.

 Shreveport, LA-born Willie Jones knew a life in country music was his destiny at the age of 14.
 Hailed by Rolling Stone Magazine as “the future of country music,” Jones’ innovative blend of hip hop and country has scored him millions of streams and a growing fan base.
 We were pleased to have welcomed Willie Jones as one of our My Music Matters Artist Chat’s.